First 90 Days:

 Most businesses don’t have a strategy problem.
 They have a control problem.
-Pricing discipline breaks down.
-Working capital accumulates.
-Execution cadence drifts.
+Pricing leakage calculator breaks down.
+Working Capital Calculator accumulates.
+Performance scalability drifts.
 The business underperforms not because the direction was wrong but because no one enforced the disciplines that make the direction work.

 Performance doesn’t drift.
 It leaks — through uncontrolled discounting, working capital that accumulates unchecked, and a management cadence that loses its edge.
 By the time it is visible, the compounding has already started.